Blog

 • Returning items fraudulently with the help of an employee

-While no reverse logistics software can completely prevent fraud, it can reduce it.
+While no software can completely prevent fraud, a returns management system (RMS) can significantly reduce it.
 For example, your returns portal can quickly verify that someone purchased the specific item(s) they are trying to send back before approving the return.
 It can also create specific steps to inspect returned items for damage to make sure they weren’t used/worn.

 Remove Bottlenecks in Your Returns Processing